isomerpages/moe-swisscottagesec/_swiss-experience/Instructional Programme/English Literature.md

 **Rationale**

-The study of Literature provides opportunities for students in the Express and Normal Academic courses to explore various types of literary texts to appreciate the ways in which writers view the world as well as how they express their ideas.
+<p style="text-align: justify;">The study of Literature provides opportunities for students in the Express and Normal Academic courses to explore various types of literary texts to appreciate the ways in which writers view the world as well as how they express their ideas.
 By using the text as a window into multiple worlds, students navigate areas of human concern and achieve a greater understanding of themselves and others.
-Expectedly, the programme also helps students appreciate the power of words and its contribution to their aesthetic and imaginative growths.
+Expectedly, the programme also helps students appreciate the power of words and its contribution to their aesthetic and imaginative growths.</p>

 **Details of the Programme**

-In Swiss, Literature in English is offered in the Upper Secondary – both as a core and elective subject, in the Express and Normal Academic courses.
-Regardless of whether a student reads Literature as a discipline in the Upper Secondary course, they would, through the Lower Secondary programme:
+<p style="text-align: justify;">In Swiss, Literature in English is offered in the Upper Secondary – both as a core and elective subject, in the Express and Normal Academic courses.
+Regardless of whether a student reads Literature as a discipline in the Upper Secondary course, they would, through the Lower Secondary programme:</p>

 *   have read works from the three literary genres (i.e. poetry, prose and drama);
 *   have read literature from different parts of the world, including Singapore;